 Image credit: Future PLC/ Darren Chung

-Seeking the help of registered tradespeople can lend a hand with planning and project managing, too.
+Seeking the help of registered tradespeople can lend a hand with planning and project management, too.
 You need to know when to carry out each stage of the work.
-There’s no point tiling until the electricians have been in for example.
+There’s no point tiling until the electricians have been in, for example.

 ‘Looking at the bigger picture, a smart investment at the beginning of the project can prove to be more cost-effective in comparison to an amateur take on such a complex task,’ explain the experts at Optiplan Kitchens.
 ‘There’s no shame in getting some expert advice, especially when undertaking a massive project, such as a kitchen renovation.’